 If you feel that you may be playing too much and need a time out, then take a time out.
 Stop, take a break.
 If you feel you have a gambling problem, then stop and immediately seek help.
 Self-exclusion, our next tool, may be more appropriate.

-Self-exclusion is one means by which you can stop yourself gambling for predetermined amounts of time.
+Self-exclusion is one method you can use to stop yourself gambling for predetermined amounts of time.
+If you would prefer to stop altogether, these services have this option too.
 In the UK there are three bodies responsible for this.
 They are Gamstop, MOSES, and SENSE.

 Gamstop is there for online self-exclusion.
 Players can use this organisation to exclude themselves from all UK licenced casino sites.